arpansac/wall-of-developers/README.md

 ## Code of conduct

-Respect fellow developers, everyone might be at a different stage of skill levels Encourage fellow developers, pass on an opportunity to them, if they've asked something simple, just point them to the right direction in as polite a manner as possible
+Respect fellow developers, everyone might be at a different stage of skill levels Encourage fellow developers, pass on an opportunity to them, if they've asked something simple, just point them in the right direction in as polite a manner as possible
  Thank fellow developers if they help you out in any way